-“A skinless, boneless chicken breast is one of only two land animal meat cuts considered, by the National Institute of Health, to be a “very lean” source of protein,” according to January AI.
+Not just any chicken breast will be healthy.
+“A skinless, boneless chicken breast is one of only two land animal meat cuts considered, by the National Institute of Health, to be a ‘very lean’ source of protein,” according to January AI.
 And as far as nutrients: “Chicken is a great source of iron, zinc, selenium, and B vitamins.”
 And yes, some people do say dark meat has more flavor, but January AI recommends that “this higher-fat meat should be consumed in moderation.”

 Greatist writes that “chicken is one of the most popular and versatile meats to cross the road and hop on our dinner plates.
 There are innumerable ways to prepare it, both simple and complex.
 And nothing makes for an easy but impressive dinner party meal like a whole roast chicken.”

 It’s not just for Thanksgiving.
 Turkey breast is a lean, protein-packed meat for any time of year.
 And just like chicken breast, it’s one of the healthiest meats that you can prepare turkey breast in a variety of ways.
 Also, unlike eating it on Thanksgiving, it probably won’t make you quite as sleepy if you eat it without all those extra (carb-loaded) fixings.